jackvial/lerobot-data-studio/README.md

 ```

 ## Dataset Creation
-Dataset creation for merged and filtered (AKA edited) datasets is always none destructive and will always create a new dataset and upload it to the Huggingface Hub.
+Dataset creation for filtered (AKA edited) datasets is always none destructive and will always create a new dataset and upload it to the Huggingface Hub.

-### Merged Dataset Creation

-Merges multiple datasets into a single new dataset and uploads it to the Huggingface Hub.

 ### Filtered Dataset Creation
 Editing/filtering a dataset creates a new dataset that only excludes the episodes that were selected in the UI.

+### Merging Datasets
+If you need to merge multiple datasets we recommend using the [LeRobot datasets tool CLI](https://huggingface.co/docs/lerobot/using_dataset_tools#lerobot.datasets.merge_datasets)

 ## Development